a symbol of tolerance

 European art rarely depicts the subject of Jacob and his sons.
 As told in the Old Testament book of Genesis, Jacob fathered twelve sons, who went on to found the Twelve Tribes of Israel from whom the Jewish people are descended.

 As he lay dying, Jacob foretold the destiny of each of his sons and their descendants (Genesis 49).
 It is this passage, known as the Blessings of Jacob, which provides the basis for Zurbarán’s paintings.

 These paintings represent the foundation of the Jewish faith.
 Yet they were purchased by one of the most important figures in the Church of England, at a time when Jews and other non-Anglican religious groups in Britain were treated with indifference, if not contempt.
 The purchase and display of the paintings by Bishop Trevor was a meaningful and deliberate act.
 By surrounding his many influential dinner guests with these imposing and exotic works, the bishop made a public appeal for social, political and religious consideration, which still resonates today.

-Jacob and his Twelve Sons are currently the focus of an in-depth technical and art historical study at the renowned Kimbell Art Museum in Fort Worth, Texas, USA.
+Jacob and his Twelve Sons were the focus of an in-depth technical and art historical study at the renowned Kimbell Art Museum in Fort Worth, Texas, USA.
 Following the study, supported by The Meadows Foundation and The Frick Collection, the paintings will be displayed at both The Meadows Museum in Dallas, Texas, and The Frick Collection in New York, before returning to Auckland Castle in 2018.
 The video below shows the paintings being decanted from Auckland Castle ready for their American adventure.

 In January 2016, the Open University also produced a film about Zurbarán at Bishop Auckland and this is now available to view online via the Open Arts Archive.